 Staying Off Video

-Videos are hot.
+Videos are hot, especially when posted in short, social formats like Instagram Reels and TikTok.
 Many businesses are still staying away from video as a channel to share their content or talk about key issues.
 But!
 There is a strong consumer preference for videos both as a form of content and a source of information about products and services on offer.
 Without good video content, you are also missing out on being on YouTube, and the engagement it can deliver for you.

 Not Enough BOTF Content